Gonzaga has been the best program in college basketball except for that one little thing

 They lack the national title even after two recent runs to the closing Monday, in 2017 and 2021, and two recent runs to the final eight, in 2015 and 2019, so that’s the thing now, because that’s how it works in a culture that prizes three weeks in early spring over four months of hard winter.
 Even the mad people who dwell within the game, such as coaches, often give it away when warbling about their national championships above their other teams that might have been superior except that the mean old wheel chucked them from the fray one way or another.

-In this situation, a coach such as Mark Few might reach for two truths and commit one mild foible after winning yet another West Coast Conference Tournament — it’s somewhere around 18 now; yeah, 18 — as Gonzaga did by 82-69 in a fine fight Tuesday night with Madness-bound St. Mary’s.
+In this situation, a coach such as Mark Few might reach for two truths and commit one mild foible after winning yet another West Coast Conference Tournament — it’s somewhere around 18 now; yeah, 18 — as Gonzaga did by 82-69 in a fine fight Tuesday night with Madness-bound Saint Mary’s.

 Truth No. 1: It’s hard to get those seedings.